 Refreshments, including light lunches and teas are available in the Old Kitchen Bar and Riverside Terrace.
 Our Visitor Shop sells recordings of the College choir, various publications on the College and other areas of interest, along with souvenirs.

 We welcome groups subject to a maximum of 20 people, larger groups may split.
 A 30 minute interval is required between the admission of each group.
 Groups should book in advance using the group booking form.
-We do not accept payment by cheque.
+We do not accept payment by cheque or voucher.

 Old Members of College wishing to visit Magdalen should please refer to this page, which provides useful information for alumni.